sal-openlab/datafusion-server/doc/website/content/en/data-source/object-store.md

 ]
 ```

-In this example, a data source is defined to read “example.csv” from an S3 bucket.
-Similarly, if reading Parquet from GCS, it would look like this:
+In this example, a data source is defined to read / write “example.csv” from / to an S3 bucket.
+Similarly, if reading
+/writing Parquet from / to Google Cloud Storage, it would look like this:

 ```json
 [